saurabhkb/image-bag/README.md

 Image-Bag
 =========

 Implements an image based bag of words classifier.
+Some of the code has been adapted from [shackenberg](https://github.com/shackenberg)'s [Minimal Bag of Visual Words Image Classifier](https://github.com/shackenberg/Minimal-Bag-of-Visual-Words-Image-Classifier).

 Key steps: